What Are the Requirements for Becoming a Lawyer?

 The Juris Doctor degree (JD), also known as the Doctor of Jurisprudence degree, is the graduate-level degree you’ll be pursuing in law school.
 JD courses cover constitutional law, property law, civil procedures, and legal writing—but more specialized courses are available too, including the following:

 - Criminal law – This is the most well-known area of law.
 It focuses on the punishment of people who commit crimes.
-District attorneys and prosecutors represent the state in prosecuting those accused, while criminal defense attorneys represent the person who’s been accused.
+District attorneys and prosecutors represent the state in prosecuting those accused, while criminal defense attorneys represent the person who’s been accused in a legal issue.

 - Elder law – Despite its name, Elder Law focuses on more than just the elderly—it also pertains to older people’s families, people who are disabled, issues like financial and physical abuse, neglect, and end-of-life decision-making.